 We believe a great match is the key to an extraordinary surrogacy experience.
 We match surrogates with intended parents based on a variety of factors, especially on shared goals and expectations for the surrogacy.

-We will look for the right match for you and provide you with one or more profiles of potential surrogates.
-If you like a profile, your case manager will host a Zoom video introductory visit.
+We will look for the right match for you and provide you with a potential surrogate profile to review.
+If you like the profile, your case manager will host a Zoom video match meeting.
 If that meeting goes well, some families prefer to meet a potential surrogate before signing a contract with her, but it is not required.

 If you and the potential surrogate feel comfortable with each other, we ask that you place an initial deposit of $4,000 in a trust account for your chosen surrogate to begin additional screening and medical procedures.
 A more detailed breakdown of surrogacy prices can be found here.